marceloosg/cleanwc/README.md

 ##Run

 To run it only needs a working internet conection and enough disk space to download  60 MB for the zipped file and 270 MB for the decompressed files.
+Set the current working directory to the same as which the run_analysis.R file is located, then

+Execute from rstudio console:
+        source("run_analysis.R")

+Execute from a bash shell:
+        ./Rscript run_analysis.R

 ## Other

 To see details of the the transformations performed and the variables used please consult the "Codebook.md" file.